Sally St. Claire

-Sally St. Claire is a fictional character from the Channel 4 soap opera, Hollyoaks, played by Annie Wallace.
+Sally St. Claire is a fictional character from the Channel 4 soap opera Hollyoaks, played by Annie Wallace.
 The character made her first on-screen appearance on 29 October 2015 and Wallace is the first transgender person to play a regular transgender character in British soap opera.
 She was cast after the show held casting workshops to discover acting talent in the transgender community.
 Sally is characterised as a strict, "no-nonsense" headteacher who moves to Hollyoaks village to work at the local school.
 Hollyoaks' writers explored the character's transgender status and worked alongside equal rights group All About Trans, who consulted and advised to make the story realistic.
 In one surprise storyline, Sally is revealed to be the biological parent of John Paul McQueen (James Sutton).
+Sally's departure from the show was announced on 5 September 2024, and she made her final on-screen appearance in the episode broadcast on 11 September 2024.